-General Motors leverages Simcenter simulation to optimize performance and reduce development
+General Motors leverages Simcenter simulation to optimize performance and reduce development.

-The company has been working on a vision of a world with zero crashes, zero emissions and zero congestion through the creation of electric, self-driving, connected vehicles and shared mobility services that will transform how we get around.
+General Motors has been working on a vision of a world with zero crashes, zero emissions and zero congestion through the creation of electric, self-driving, connected vehicles and shared mobility services that will transform how we get around.
 Its diverse team of 155,000 employees brings a collective passion for engineering, technology and design to deliver on this ambitious vision.

 In the Propulsion System Global Noise and Vibration (N&V) department, Michael J. Grimmer, GM technical fellow and his team are working on all products related to internal combustion engines, hybrid drive units, transmissions and electric drive units.